Kozphy/Note/program_lan/Python/9_ Regular expressions.md

 if len(x) > 0:
     print(x)
 ```
+### [] Square brackets

-Square brackets are used to indicate a set of multiple acceptable characters we are willing to consider matching.
-In a sense, the “\S” is asking to match the set of “non-whitespace characters”.
-Now we will be a little more explicit in terms of the characters we will match.
+**Square brackets** are used to indicate a `set of multiple acceptable characters` we are willing to consider matching.

-This is getting a little complicated and you can begin to see why regular expressions are their own little language unto themselves.
-Translating this regular expression, we are
-looking for substrings that start with a single lowercase letter, uppercase letter, or number “[a-zA-Z0-9]”, followed by zero or more non-blank characters (“\S*”), followed by an atsign, followed by zero or more non-blank characters (“\S*”), followed by an uppercase or lowercase letter.
+Translating this regular expression, we are looking for substrings that start with a `single lowercase letter`, `uppercase letter`, or `number` “[a-zA-Z0-9]”, followed by zero or more non-blank characters (“\S*”), followed by an atsign, followed by zero or more non-blank characters (“\S*”), followed by an uppercase or lowercase letter.

 Note that we switched from “+” to “*” to indicate zero or more nonblank characters since “[a-zA-Z0-9]” is already one non-blank character.
 Remember that the “*” or “+” applies to the single character immediately to the left of the plus or asterisk.
 ```python=
 import re
 hand = open('mbox-short.txt')